-Ralph Hollins carries out regular surveys of plants and wildlife in the cemeteries.
+Ralph Hollins used to carry out regular surveys of plants and wildlife in the cemeteries.
 Rather than duplicate his work we have included a link to his website.

-During our last work party (27th May 2015) we saw an impressive fresh specimen of Chicken of the Woods fungus (Laetiporus sulphureus) (pictured) on a yew stump near the New Lane gate.
+During our work party on 27th May 2015 we saw an impressive fresh specimen of Chicken of the Woods fungus (Laetiporus sulphureus) (pictured) on a yew stump near the New Lane gate.
 The fungus is also known as sulphur shelf, the chicken mushroom, or the chicken fungus because it is yellow and said to taste like chicken.
 It is claimed to be edible and can be prepared in most of the ways chicken meat can be used.
 As with any fungi, accurate identification is important if you are thinking of eating it.

 Seen in the Dissenter’s Cemetery.
 This a sub species and is usually seen only between May and July.

 The moth is named after the mineral cinnabar because of the red patches on its predominantly black wings.
 Unlike most moths, cinnabar moths fly during the day as well as after dark.
 The main food plant for the caterpillars is ragwort which is poisonous to animals.
 The larvae absorb toxic and bitter tasting substances from the food plants, and assimilate them, becoming unpalatable themselves.
 The bright colours of both the larvae and the moths act as warning signs, so they are seldom eaten by predators.

 This colourful spider is a recent arrival in the UK from Europe and has slowly spread over the south of England.
 The large orb web, built in grass, has a wide, white zig-zag strip running down the middle.
 Males wait at the edge of the web until the female has moulted into a mature form, then take advantage of her jaws being soft and rush in to mate.
 However, many males are still eaten during this time.
 An example was pointed out in St Faith’s cemetery by Ralph Hollins.